ryanbillingsley/express-ipfilter/README.md

 This will run `eslint`,`babel`, and `mocha` and output coverage data into `coverage`.
 Any pull request you submit needs to be accompanied by a test.

 ## Changelog
+0.0.25
+* Switched from netmask to range_check (uses ipaddr.js)
+* Added support for IPv6 CIDR
+* Fixed issue with mixed IPv4 and IPv6 rules

 0.0.24
 * Added lib to version control